Fixing Inventory Inaccuracies At Scale: Conclusion

 \section{Conclusion}

-We proposed a simple statistical model for anomaly detection in low-rank matrices that is motivated by the phantom inventory problem in retail.
+We proposed a simple statistical model for anomaly detection in low-rank matrices that is motivated by fixing inventory inconsistency in retail.
 We proved a new entrywise bound for matrix completion with sub-exponential noise, and used this to motivate a simple policy for the anomaly detection problem.
-We proved matching upper and lower bounds on the anomaly detection rate of our algorithm, and demonstrated in experiments that our approach provides substantial improvements over existing approaches.
+We proved matching upper and lower bounds on the anomaly detection costs of our algorithm, and demonstrated in experiments that our approach provides substantial improvements over existing approaches.